trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Conduct research and proof-of-concept projects on various network/security technologies such as Palo Alto and Cisco
+- Research and execute proof-of-concept projects on various network/security technologies such as Palo Alto and Cisco
 - Design, implement and administer Palo Alto firewalls via Panorama at enterprise Internet edges in Australia and New Zealand
 - Plan, configure, manage and troubleshoot enterprise Cisco Unified Wireless Network of more than 600 lightweight APs and controllers across AUNZ via Prime Infrastructure
 - Migrate Cisco autonomous wireless networks to lightweight wireless networks at multiple Lion dairy and drinks sites
 - Configure, administer and troubleshoot more than 1000 Cisco switches and routers at more than 120 Lion sites
-- Conduct LAN improvement projects at multiple Lion sites to improve network performance and manageability
+- Execute LAN improvement projects at multiple Lion sites to improve network performance and manageability
 - Configure and manage Cisco SSL & site to site VPNs, DMVPN, ASA firewalls, and Riverbed Stealheads
-- Work with Telco for WAN link provision, monitor enterprise WAN links and configure & deploy DMVPN 3G/4G routers to ensure business continuity
+- Collaborate with Telco for WAN link provision, monitor enterprise WAN links, and configure & deploy DMVPN 3G/4G routers to ensure business continuity
-- Provide technical consulting, level 3 escalation and on-call support via Cherwell ticketing system, phone calls and emails
+- Deliver technical consulting, level 3 escalation, and on-call support via Cherwell ticketing system, phone calls, and emails
-- Created comprehensive documentation including network topology diagrams and system configurations for 120+ Lion sites
+- Create comprehensive documentation including network topology diagrams and system configurations for 120+ Lion sites

 **Achievements**